All The Many Therapies in Dyslexia

 Athletics Improves Concentration and Cognition

-Fortunately, transfer of functional improvements to neighboring circuits does occur, at least in certain contexts.
-Dr. Levinson's practice has repeatedly noted the existence of an initially puzzling and strange phenomenon: Dyslexic athletes often do best academically when in training, despite the limited study time they have.
+Fortunately, the transfer of functional improvements to neighboring circuits does occur, at least in certain contexts.
+In his clinical experience, Dr. Levinson has repeatedly noted the existence of an initially puzzling and strange phenomenon: Dyslexic athletes often do best academically when in training, despite the limited study time they have.
 Upon termination of their sports activities, due to either a changing season or an injury, or even punishment for prior academic failures, a significant number of athletes report a corresponding decrease in their concentration, memory, and overall academic functioning.

 At first glance, one might mistake this correlation as an excuse conjured up by athletes to justify their training time.
 This was not the case, however.
 Most often it was their parents who reported this fascinating but puzzling correlation.
 It therefore appeared that sports activities and exercises resulted in a transfer of function to neighboring/interconnected and/or underlying inner-ear-related circuits, which in turn resulted in academic/concentration improvements.
 Unfortunately, cessation of practice often led to a regression in underlying functioning, and the conditioned transfer of function was in turn eliminated.
 The unexpected clinical observation that physical exercises in dyslexics may result in increased mental capacity is in accord with the adages "Practice makes perfect." and "Sound body, sound mind."
 And it is in perfect harmony with the sensory-motor therapies developed by Ayres, Belgau and both Peter and Sally Blythe.